Types of Certificates

 Professional Certificates

-Professional certificates are advanced-level certificates which are valid indefinitely as long as you keep up with CTLE (Continuing Teacher and Leader Education) hours (Continuing Teacher and Leader Education (CTLE) Requirements).
+Professional certificates are advanced-level certificates that are valid indefinitely as long as you keep up with CTLE (Continuing Teacher and Leader Education) hours (Continuing Teacher and Leader Education (CTLE) Requirements).

 Once you have met the above requirements (listed under Initial Certificates) for Professional certification, you should complete the following steps:

 1. Send verification of your mentoring and paid experience to NYSED.
-Your school may do this electronically, or you may use these forms:
+New York State public schools will do this electronically; non-public or out of state schools should use these forms:

 2. Apply through your TEACH account.
 If you are applying for a certificate you earned through a Master’s program, use the same program code you used for Initial certification.
 If you are applying for a certificate you earned through a Bachelor’s program, when the system asks for a code, click “No,” and then apply through the “Certificate Progression” pathway (you may need to send NYSED verification of your graduate hours or Master’s degree).